StratifyLabs/StratifyBlog/content/device/2023-02-01-From-cpp-to-rust.md

 let y = if x {5} else {10};
 ```

-In Rust, `if` is an expression and evaluates to the value.
+In Rust, `if` is an expression and evaluates to a value.
 Notice there are no `;`'s in the branches.
 Both branches must resolve to the same type (just like C++ ternary).

 #### :x: switch vs match